angeloashmore/react-lunr/README.md

 The following example renders a text input and queries the Lunr index on form submission.

-Note: `Formik` is used in the following example to handle form state, but is not required.
+Note: [Formik][formik] is used in the following example to handle form state, but is not required.
 As long as `setQuery` is called with a string, you can manage how you call it.

 ```js
 import React from 'react'